 - Works in preparation are not eligible but will be recognized for the year they are published/released.

-Authors/creators must be an active or retired NEIU faculty member or University administrator with faculty status when work is published or released.
-Faculty members include tenured/tenure-track faculty, emeriti/retired faculty, instructors, academic resource professionals, adjuncts, or University administrators with faculty status.
+Authors/creators must have been an active or retired NEIU faculty member or University administrator with faculty status when work was published or released.
+Faculty members include tenured/tenure-track faculty, emeriti/retired faculty, instructors, academic resource professionals, adjuncts or University administrators with faculty status.

 - Faculty member must be author, co-author, editor, co-editor or illustrator as noted on title page or cover of book.

 - Faculty member must be author or co-author of peer-reviewed journal article or book chapter.

 The dean of the faculty member's academic appointment or their designee(s) will have final determination regarding the eligibility of the creative work based on the type of work and the faculty member's relationship to it (artist, performer, director, etc.).

 - Print or electronic books in the faculty member's discipline.
 Revised editions are included.
 The Library will purchase the book for the collection.

 - Published book chapters in the faculty member's discipline (print or electronic).
 The Library will purchase the book for the collection.

 - Peer-reviewed journal articles in the faculty member's discipline (print or electronic).
 The Library may or may not subscribe to the journal.